continuedev/continue/docs/docs/setup/examples.md

 ## I just want the best experience possible

-This uses Claude 3 Opus for chat, Codestral for autocomplete, and Voyage AI for embeddings and reranking.
+This uses Claude 3.5 Sonnet for chat, Codestral for autocomplete, and Voyage AI for embeddings and reranking.

 ### Pre-requisites